Interior designer Brooke Giannetti and her partner architect Steve Giannetti have created a true haven in Ojai, California.

 Chez Pluie has a range of lovely-tinted preserving jars that can function as vases.
 Re-create the French farmhouse look by placing it on a ladder!

 Embrace the summer season with a traditional fruit-picking ladder.
-The above ladder currently is available and was used for picking olives in October.
+The above ladder is currently available and was used for picking olives in October.
 Available online at Chez Pluie as well is a fantastic range of step ladders.

 Discover all the varieties of watering cans on our website and test out the Patina Farm look with Chez Pluie!